 After the topic reminded her to get on my ass for not having reviewed more Moody Blues albums, I promised her I would make some progress in that area later this year, and brought her back to the subject at hand.
 I asked her to choose one ELP album for me to review and she immediately identified Trilogy as the one.
 “You will see both sides,” she suggested.

 I found that to be true.
-ELP certainly had no shortage of talent: Keith Emerson has to rank as one of most talented keyboard performers in rock history; Greg Lake was always an excellent bassist and vocalist; and Carl Palmer was one of the better drummers of the era.
+ELP certainly had no shortage of talent: Keith Emerson has to rank as one of the most talented keyboard performers in rock history; Greg Lake was always an excellent bassist and vocalist; and Carl Palmer was one of the better drummers of the era.
 For the most part, those talents melded together beautifully on Trilogy.
-The synergy built up over their first two recordings sparked confidence and a sense of playfulness in the studio that help make Trilogy seem less ponderous than other progressive rock efforts.
+The synergy built up over their first two recordings sparked confidence and a sense of playfulness in the studio that helped make Trilogy seem less ponderous than other progressive rock efforts.
 Yes, they do go overboard in a few spots and lose my interest, but for the most part, Trilogy is an engaging and often exciting listening experience.

 The sound of a heartbeat opens “The Endless Enigma,” a convention that would later open A Passion Play, The Dark Side of the Moon and Queen II.
 I’m not sure of the purpose of the heartbeat on the two latter works, but in Tull’s opus the heartbeat is a plot device used to describe Ronnie Pilgrim’s demise as it comes to a stop at the end of the opening passage.
-The purpose in “The Endless Enigma” is to frame the subject of the meaning of life itself, not in a cosmic sense but life-in-the-context-of-human-culture.
+Its purpose in “The Endless Enigma” is to frame the subject of the meaning of life itself, not in a cosmic sense but life-in-the-context-of-human-culture.
 We’ll get to the story in a moment, but I want to spend some time on the introduction, which is one of my favorite opening passages on any album.
 The eerie sounds Keith Emerson creates on the Moog, combined with sudden piano runs and fading bongos, establish a sense of mystery—the musical manifestation of a riddle, of uncertainty within the soul.
-When the bongos steady themselves to shift the direction and Greg Lake comes in with an insistent, linear bass notes, what I hear is the restlessness of the waking soul; when the music shifts again to a steady rock beat featuring delightfully quick keyboard runs, the soul is ready to challenge the riddle.
+When the bongos steady themselves to shift the direction and Greg Lake comes in with insistent, linear bass notes, what I hear is the restlessness of the waking soul; when the music shifts again to a steady rock beat featuring delightfully quick keyboard runs, the soul is ready to challenge the riddle.
 After the band slows down the tempo to provide a proper introduction, Greg Lake begins his vocal.
 His role isn’t quite an Everyman role in the sense of the common man, but personified humanity, encompassing the experience of human history.
 What’s interesting is the perspective.
-At first, we don’t know to whom the narrator is speaking; however, in the last verses in the sequence the narrator admits that all the sins he has seemed to ascribe to others are his own.
+At first, we don’t know to whom the narrator is speaking; however, in the last verses in the sequence, the narrator admits that all the sins he has seemed to ascribe to others are his own.
 This is humanity looking at itself in the mirror.

 Why do you stare